NCIOCPL/r4r-content/resources/resource120.md

       firstname: Olivier
       lastname: Gevaert
 ---
-MethylMix identifies differentially and transcriptionally predictive methylated genes within a disease.
-MethylMix identifies methylation states and compares them with the normal DNA methylation state.
-MethylMix also introduces a novel statistic, the Differential Methylation value or DM-value, to define methylation-driven subgroups
+MethylMix uses a novel statistic, the differential methylation value (DM-value), to define methylation-driven subgroups.
+This algorithm could be used to identify differentially and transcriptionally predictive methylated genes within a disease by comparing them with the normal DNA methylation state.
+Matched gene expression data may also be used to identify functional methylation states by focsuing on methylation changes that effect gene expression.